 - If its a big change, communicate that to your audience

 - Make sure to rebrand the rest of your channel, social media, and merchandise.

 Don’t Change Your Username Too Often

 When you change your Twitch username, you won’t be able to change it again for 60 days.
 This is important to consider when rebranding your channel.
 Make sure to take your time when picking a name; you don’t want to wait 60 days for the next opportunity.

 Also, changing your name should not be done regularly.
 You want to be consistent with your brand.
-But if you have found a name that you think fits better than go for it.
+But if you have found a name that you think fits better then go for it.

 Using Recycled Abandoned Usernames

 Twitch has a system where they recycle abandoned usernames.
-These are names were no viewing or login activity was associated with the account for at least 12 months.
+These are names where no viewing or login activity was associated with the account for at least 12 months.

 This can be great as you can get some good names you can use yourself.
 Unfortunately, you won’t be notified when an inactive username is available, so you will have to go back and check regularly.